Abhishek-Tamboli9/Achyutas_Embedded_Projects/README.md

 ### Folder Structure
 The repository is structured as follows:

-Makefile: This folder contains assignments related to makefiles.
+**Makefile**: This folder contains assignments related to makefiles.
 It covers topics such as creating, modifying, and managing makefiles for building projects.

-Bash: This folder contains assignments related to Linux basics & Advanced commands and shell scripting.
+**Bash**: This folder contains assignments related to Linux basics & Advanced commands and shell scripting.
 It covers various shell scripting concepts, such as variables, loops, conditionals, file operations, and more.

-C: This folder contains assignments related to C programming.
+**C**: This folder contains assignments related to C programming.
 It includes programs on data conversions.

-8051_basic_examples: This folder contains assignments related to 8051 microcontroller programming.
+**8051_basic_examples**: This folder contains assignments related to 8051 microcontroller programming.
 It focuses on writing programs in C covering topics such as GPIO ops - Led blinking, LCD's.

-8051_modules: This folder contains the code related to timers, ADC, UART communication.
+**8051_modules**: This folder contains the code related to timers, ADC, UART communication.

 Feel free to explore each folder and its respective assignments to find the topics that interest you or align with your learning goals.